nghttp2/nghttp2/doc/h2load.1.rst

     for this option is 0.
 The  :option:`-n` option is not required if the :option:`-C` option is being used.

+.. option:: -T, --connection-active-timeout=<N>

+    Specifies  the maximum  time that  h2load is  willing to keep a  connection open,  regardless of the  activity on said  connection.   <N>  must  be  a  positive  integer, specifying  the  number of  seconds  to  wait.
+When  no timeout value is set (either active or inactive), h2load will keep a connection  open indefinitely, waiting for a response.

+.. option:: -N, --connection-inactivity-timeout=<N>

+    Specifies the amount  of time that h2load  is willing to wait to see activity on a given connection.  <N> must be a positive integer, specifying  the number of seconds to wait.
+When  no timeout value  is set (either  active or inactive),   h2load   will   keep  a   connection   open indefinitely, waiting for a response.

+.. option:: --timing-script-file=<PATH>

+    Path of a file containing one  or more lines separated by EOLs.
+Each script line  is composed of  two tab-separated fields.
+The first field  represents  the time offset from the  start of  execution, expressed  as milliseconds with microsecond  resolution.
+The second field represents the URI.
+This   option  will   disable  URIs  getting  from command-line.
+If '-'  is given as <PATH>,  script  lines will be read from stdin.
+Script lines are used  in order for each  client.
+If  :option:`-n` is  given, it must be less than or equal to the number of script lines, larger values are clamped  to  the   number  of  script  lines.
+If  :option:`-n`  is not given,  the number of requests  will  default to  the number of script lines.
+The scheme, host and port defined in the  first URI  are used  solely.
+Values contained in other URIs, if  present, are  ignored.
+Definition  of  a base  URI  overrides  all  scheme, host  or port  values.

+.. option:: -B, --base-uri=<URI>

+    Specify URI from which the scheme, host and port will be used  for  all requests.
+The  base  URI overrides  all values  defined either  at  the command  line or  inside input files.

 .. option:: -v, --verbose

     Output debug information.